moritzstoetter/qt6purchasing/README.md

   git clone https://github.com/moritzstoetter/qt6purchasing.git
   ```
 2. Move 'android/GooglePlayBilling.java' to 'QT_ANDROID_PACKAGE_SOURCE_DIR/src/com/COMPANY_NAME/APP_NAME/GooglePlayBilling.java'
-  For more information on how to include custom Java-Code in your Android App see [https://doc.qt.io/qt-6/deployment-android.html](Deploying an Application on Android).
+  For more information on how to include custom Java-Code in your Android App see [Deploying an Application on Android](https://doc.qt.io/qt-6/deployment-android.html).
 3. Add the qt6purchasing Library to your Project.
 In your projects 'CMakeLists.txt' add the following:
    ```sh
    target_link_libraries(APP_NAME